How to Write a CV in 2023

-But before beginning to write your CV, ensure your employer wants a curriculum vitae, not a traditional resume.
-Although both of these documents serve the same purpose, they have some fundamental differences you need to be aware of.
+Before beginning, ensure your employer wants a CV, not a traditional resume.
+While these documents serve the same purpose, they have some significant differences.

 Which is right for you?